-Our capital expenditures in fiscal 2012 were \$17.8 million.
-We expect to make capital expenditures of approximately \$12.0 to \$15.0 million during fiscal 2013 in connection with our existing business.
-We have funded our fiscal 2012 capital expenditures, and expect to fund fiscal 2013 capital expenditures, principally through existing cash and internally generated funds.
+Our capital expenditures in fiscal 2013 were \$42.0 million.
+Capital expenditures in fiscal 2013 included approximately 14.1 million CHF (approximately \$15.0 million) for the purchase of land and building in Switzerland, which Schaublin had been leasing, and \$9.0 million for the purchase and renovations of new or existing properties in California, Connecticut, Georgia, Mexico and South Carolina.
+We expect to make capital expenditures of approximately \$25.0 to \$30.0 million during fiscal 2014 in connection with our existing business, including the construction of a new manufacturing facility in Poland.
+We have funded our fiscal 2013 capital expenditures, and expect to fund fiscal 2014 capital expenditures, principally through existing cash and internally generated funds.
 We may also make substantial additional capital expenditures in connection with acquisitions.